 About Us

 Several important activities support Middle Temple’s core functions.
-In addition to teaching, training and the management of the Inn’s property portfolio, these include the provision of around £1 million per year in support of our students and other junior members; the running of a modern Law library and an historic archive; the oversight (with Inner Temple) of the historic Temple Church; and the management of a commercial events business.
-All of these activities represent the 21st century Middle Temple, but training and education will always be at its core.
+In addition to teaching, training and the management of the Inn’s property portfolio, these include the provision of around £1 million per year in support of our students and other junior members; the running of a modern Law library and a historic archive; the oversight (with Inner Temple) of the historic Temple Church; and the management of a commercial events business.

 Student Call Night